Solving the Scattering Problem for Open Wave-Guide Networks, III: Radiation Conditions and Uniqueness: Channel-to-Channel Scattering Coefficients

-This completes the proof that the incoming-to-outgoing wave-guide mode scattering coefficients, $\{S_{\alpha,j;\beta,l}:\:\alpha,\beta\in\cA \},$ are well-defined.
+Hence the outgoing condition implies that $b=0.$ This completes the proof that the incoming-to-outgoing wave-guide mode scattering coefficients, $\{S_{\alpha,j;\beta,l}:\:\alpha,\beta\in\cA \},$ are well-defined. \end{proof}

 These coefficients depend on the choice of origin for $\bbR^d$ as well as the choice of orthonormal basis for the incoming and outgoing wave-guide modes.
 Translating the origin by $x_0,$ has the effect of replacing $S_{\alpha,j;\beta,l}$ by

 which is conjugation by a diagonal unitary matrix.
 It remains a very interesting problem to give effective estimates for these coefficients, and to bound the portion of the energy of the incoming signal that is dissipated in radiation.